 Unit members who suffer catastrophic illness or injury which results in the unit member using all available paid leave, allowed pursuant to this article shall become eligible to use this Sick Leave Bank, subject to restrictions and conditions outlined in this policy.
-The duration of Sick Leave Bank use shall continue until the catastrophic illness or event has been resolved.
-Upon resolution of the catastrophic illness or event and the return of the unit member to work on a regular basis, the unit member may use up to five (5) additional days from the sick leave bank in the same school year for any new sick leave.

-17.10.5.1 Withdrawals from the Catastrophic Leave Bank shall be granted in units of no more than forty (40) duty days.
-Unit members may submit a request for an extension of a withdrawal for up to two (2) additional forty (40) duty day allotments for each catastrophic illness or injury.
+- 17.10.5.1 Withdrawals from the Catastrophic Leave Bank shall be granted in units of no more than forty (40) duty days.
+Unit members may submit a request for an extension of a withdrawal for no more than two (2) additional forty (40) duty day allotments for each catastrophic illness or injury. - 17.10.5.2 Upon the return of the unit member to work on a regular basis, the unit member may use no more than five (5) additional days from the sick leave bank in the same school year for any new sick leave.

-17.10.6 Exclusions to a Sick Leave Bank

-Worker's compensation claims and related illness leaves shall be excluded from the benefits of this policy.
+17.10.6 Exclusions to a Sick Leave Bank Worker's compensation claims and related illness leaves shall be excluded from the benefits of this policy.

-17.10.7 If a unit member is incapacitated, a family member or agent of the unit member may submit a request to the committee.

-17.10.8 Sick Leave Bank Sick Pay

-A day from the Sick Leave Bank shall be considered as equivalent to the compensation earned by the unit member as if that unit member had worked that day.

-17.10.9 Employees on Leave

-Unit members who are granted Sick Leave Bank Days shall be considered to be in regular paid status during such leave.
+- 17.10.7 If a unit member is incapacitated, a family member or agent of the unit member may submit a request to the committee. - 17.10.8 Sick Leave Bank Sick Pay A day from the Sick Leave Bank shall be considered as equivalent to the compensation earned by the unit member as if that unit member had worked that day. - 17.10.9 Employees on Leave Unit members who are granted Sick Leave Bank Days shall be considered to be in regular paid status during such leave.